All Episodes

 How do you stay cheerful?

-At some point do you not just say to yourself, and again, I don't know.
+At some point, do you not just say to yourself, and again, I don't know.

-They're demonstrably not true.
+They're demonstrably not true, that everybody laughs about.

 You've gone through much worse than that.